Food poisoning is a food-borne illness that occurs due to the ingestion of food or drinks contaminated by harmful bacteria, viruses, and other germs

 When To Call A Doctor?

 Babies and toddlers have immature digestive systems.
 Hence, even mild cases of food poisoning may turn severe in a short time.
-Therefore, take your baby to a doctor immediately if they exhibit food poisoning symptoms.
-The doctor will examine the child and decide whether the baby or toddler can be treated at home or require immediate medical assistance.
+Therefore, take your baby to a doctor immediately if they exhibit food poisoning symptoms or any signs of dehydration, such as dry mouth, lack of tears, or significantly reduced urination.
+The doctor will examine the child and decide whether the baby or toddler can be treated at home or requires immediate medical assistance.

 How To Diagnose Food Poisoning?